makeabilitylab/physcomp/sensors/index.md

 ### Nyquist sampling theorem

 One of the most important (and interesting!) theorems in DSP is the [*Nyquist-Shannon Sampling Theorem*](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem), which states that a continuous time signal (the raw physical signal) can be sampled and perfectly reconstructed (!) if the sampling rate is over twice as fast as the raw signal's highest frequency component.
-That is, the minimum sampling frequency > $$2 \cdot max(signal_{freq})$$.
+That is, the minimum sampling frequency > 2 * max(signal_{freq}).

 For example, a common digital audio sampling rate is [44,100Hz](https://en.wikipedia.org/wiki/44,100_Hz) (44.1 kHz).
+This is what compact discs (CDs) use and is also standard for mp3s.
+Why 44.1 kHz?
 This sampling rate was chosen, in part, because the human hearing range is ~20 Hz to 20kHz.
 Hence, according to the above theorem, the minimum sampling frequency needed to be at least $$2 * 20kHz$$ or 40kHz.

 ### ATmega328 ADC conversion rate